Balsamic Pickled Strawberries

 - Pour the pickling liquid over the strawberries in the mason jar.
 Allow to cool to room temperature before securing lid.

-- Place the jar in the fridge and allow to pickle overnight or 12 hrs. before using.
+- Place jar in fridge and allow to pickle overnight or 12 hrs. before using.
 Keep refrigerated up to 2 weeks.